 beer, bellied up to open beach bars to pound shots, lined up for Zumba, rented beach

 chairs and generally let it all hang out.
-At night the toys and furniture were
+Then the toys and furniture were

 put away and the beach returned to the residents.